 If you want to run a successful business and have planned well into the future or have hopes to expand, you need a location that can accommodate future expansions.
 In an area where there are a few vineyards close by, you will have a better chance to expand.

 You might consider buying a vineyard near a wine trail.
-One of the benefits of being near a wine trail is the availability of more vineyard lands nearby, which you can invest in later for growing the business.
+One of the benefits of being near a wine trail is the availability of more vineyard lands nearby and make impressive Coonawarra wine region, which you can invest in later for growing the business.

 Understanding Your Finances

 You need to meet the financial institution you bank with to discuss this real estate investment.
 A banker would be able to help you thoroughly understand the feasibility of such an investment.

 Once you get into the discussion and various points are brought to the table, your banker can help you see whether you can afford to buy a vineyard and successfully run the business.